The 10th East Asian Regional Conference in Alternative Geography

 Treasure Rock and Toad Mountain, after the struggle and initiative of the people, the former is operated by the government, and the latter is managed independently by the local people.
 Although these approaches differ, they are both concerned with the living preservation of cultural assets; not only retaining the living texture of the original community, but also introducing elements such as art, environment, education, etc.

-Itinerary for our Matsu post-meeting trip
+Introduction for Matsu post-meeting trip

 Daqiu Island / Qiaozi Village 大坵島/橋仔村